 Boards that struggle with ineffective board evaluations often enlist the help of a professional facilitator or governance expert to conduct their board evaluations.
 This can be an expensive approach – especially if you have a global business where assessments may not be required and services may be harder to find.
 Diligent’s board assessment tools put the control of the process with the board administrator, who has the flexibility to modify the process to gain the maximum benefit from the evaluations.

-Board management software became powerful in large part due to the advent of the iPad.
+Board management software became powerful in large part due to the advent of the iPad and tablets.
 As more and more organizations look to digital transformation as a way of engaging more closely with their consumers and as part of a larger risk oversight process, technology in the board room helps to set the right example for other leaders within the company. iPads and other tablet devices have made it so that the formerly cumbersome – and environmental unfriendly – board binders many older directors are familiar with are no longer needed.
 Corporate secretaries don’t need to keep aware of the time for the next post office pickup or worry when a change is made that all directors won’t receive their updates.
 Instead, changes can be made to board books instantaneously and sent to directors in seconds.
+Especially since the right tools can help you prevent risks.

 Thanks to these digital tool, technology in the boardroom is evolving to include other tools such as those that enable easy boardroom minute taking or entity management, enabling every organization to have secure tools for communication in the boardroom and beyond.